cnnlabs/cnn-hapi/README.md

 # CNN Hapi

-Base [Hapi](http://hapijs.com/) server with some baked in features that can be pulled in as a dependency of another application to extend as needed.
+Basic [Hapi](http://hapijs.com/) server with some baked in features that can be pulled in as a dependency of another application to extend as needed.

-Some of the more interesting baked in features are:
+Features include:

 - Swagger on /documentation
 - Healthcheck on /healthcheck